Monday, September 26, 2016

 Central court of the Palace of Knossos.
 Picture by Nelo Hotsuma, via Flickr.com

 The ancient beginnings of plumbing helped build our civilization, leading right up to today and WAVIN’s own advancements in piping innovation.
 In our next brief look at plumbing history we will be the amazing Roman Aqueducts, and the Empire’s use of material that would last for thousands of years!
-Stay tuned for part 2 of our series about the history of plumbing.
+Now go and check out part 2 of our series about the history of plumbing.